HairongWu/Beetle/README.md

 # Beetle

 This project is powered by [PROON株式会社](https://proon.co.jp).
-The Beetle has been wide used by big bankers in Japan.
+The Beetle has been widely used by big bankers in Japan.
 This repo is the community version of the next generation of Beetle.

 <div  align="center">